Duvey314/austin-green-energy-predictor/Extended-Overview.md

 * Sunhour (hrs)
 * Time
 * Month

+### Train Test Split
+The data is split using the 2017-2019 data to train and the 2020 data to test.
+This is to ensure that the model has all kinds of waether and that is sees multiple data points for every day of the year.

 ## Multiple Linear Regression
 The linear regression model we are using is the linear model from sklearn.
 This allows us to perform a multiple linear regression on the weather data to predict a continuous output.
 This model is good at handling linear relationships between data but cannot handle other types of relationships without more data preprocessing.
 This resulted in a low accuracy for both models.
 The loss metric is the mean absolute error.